How to Pack for an Antarctica Cruise

 Waterproof boots or Wellies – Make sure you check to see what your boat supplies first.
 Some cruises, like mine, supplied us with Wellies which made packing much easier.
 The boots must be completely waterproof as often times when you are getting out of a zodiac raft and onto shore you will have to step in water that can be ankle-deep.

-Wool Socks – Layers of wool socks are best for drying quickly and keeping you warm.
+This is where wool is your friend.
+Layers of wool socks are best for drying quickly and keeping you warm.
 I suggest a liner sock and then bulky wool socks to keep warm in the boots.
-Our Wellies were not insulated and the wool socks were my main insulation – I used tall ski smartwool socks under my Wellies.
+If the ship provided boot, find out if they are insulated or not.
+Ours were not insulated and the wool socks were my main insulation – I used tall ski smartwool socks under my Wellies.
 Take multiple pairs in case they don’t have time to dry out between zodiac outings.

 Check out my packing list for extreme temperatures